Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Quantum equilibria

-It may seem as if we have left the formalism of communication and belief-invariant developed in the previous section, and of course that is necessarily the case since we want to talk about quantum correlations.
-It is however possible, although at a price, to present quantum solutions and quantum correlated equilibria in that general framework.
-Note that in Definition~\ref{eq:quantum-corr-eq} above we have to consider any one player varying their measurement.
+It is however possible, although at a price, to present quantum solutions and quantum correlated equilibria in our general framework.
+To this end, note that in Definition~\ref{eq:quantum-corr-eq} above we have to consider any one player varying their measurement.
 Thus, define $R_i := M(\mathcal{H}_i,A_i)$ to be the set of all possible measurements on $\mathcal{H}_i$ with outcomes in $A_i$; this is of course an infinite set, in fact it has the structure of a manifold, but let us not worry about that.
 In this way, each $r_i \in R_i$ specifies precisely a measurement and each possible measurement is represented.
 Denote this (very big) correlation $\mathfrak{Q}(\av\mid\rv)$.
+By definition, we get the following:

 \begin{proposition} A quantum solution $(M^{\rv},\rho)$ is a quantum correlated equilibrium if and only if $(\fv,\id,\mathfrak{Q})$ is a (belief-invariant) communication equilibrium, where $f_i(t_i) = r_i := M^{t_i} \in R_i$ is defined uniquely by the requirement that $r_i$ labels the measurement used in the quantum solution.